The magic of being kind to yourself.

 What about guidelines for “the best” food choices?

-I follow the science and make plenty of recommendations in the book.
-I prefer to give tailored advice, like when I counsel clients, because we are all different.
-There can be high variability in our schedules, tastes preferences, and personal interests in cooking.
+I make plenty of recommendations in my Body Kindness® book and podcast.
+I prefer to give tailored advice, like when I counsel clients, because we are all different and our needs are different.
 Also, one person may have a medical concern that someone else does not share.
+Flat nutrition advice does not fit everyone.

-Nevertheless, there are guidelines that tend to benefit most people and I lay it out there for you in the book.
-For example, there’s pretty strong evidence that eating wholesome, nutritious foods helps your body work optimally from great poops to a strong immune system.
+Nevertheless, there are general guidelines that tend to benefit most people and I lay it out there for you in the Body Kindness® book.
+For example, there’s pretty reliable evidence that eating attuned to your body’s needs, enjoying fruits and vegetables you love helps your body work optimally from great poops to a strong immune system.
 But you’re not going to hear things like “it’s body kindness if you cut out sugar and flour”.
 (You can get that from diet books.)
-Instead, Body Kindness teaches you how to think for yourself more effortlessly so you can get on with enjoying your life instead of constantly working on your health.
+Instead, Body Kindness® teaches you how to think for yourself more effortlessly so you can get on with enjoying your life instead of constantly working on your health.

 I share my best evidence-based guidance for eating, exercise, sleep and other good habits in the book along with the best strategies for putting my advice into practice and I make it memorable with real-life stories from people I’ve worked with over the years.